apache/spark/UPDATING.md

 ### Success Callback will be called when a task in marked as success from UI

-When a task is marked as success by a used from Airflow UI - on_success_callback will be called
+When a task is marked as success by a user from Airflow UI - `on_success_callback` will be called

 ### Added `airflow dags test` CLI command